mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 Examples include participants choice of the theme of their game.
 Environmental aspects appeared to be something that many families could draw on from their home lives.

-NOTE - WHAT EVIDENCE TO USE TO SUPPORT THIS.

-- Perhaps a transcript at start of process.
-Ma and Fi ?
-- Perhaps interview data?
-Te and Su?
--

 Another opportunity involved choice and design of game assets that allowed the expression of identity or a designed element - for example graphics, audio or a written message to appear at various stages of the game.

-#### Graphics in particular seemed to be driven by home cultures.
+Find and include example from Ch and Pa.

+    var starttext = "This is a game which pits a honey bee against a swarm of Asian hornets,
+    which are alien invaders attacking bee
+    hives in the UK and which beekeepers are trying to stop spreading here.
+    Try to guide the bee to collect all the flowers without being caught by the
+    hornets.
+    Use the arrow keys to move the bee.
+             Press return to START.";

+#### Focus on Visual asset creation and selection

-Mi's interactions around graphics creation
+- Mi's interactions around graphics creation - write up transcript
+- Mi's exploration in others.

+There was a high degree of personal expression through interaction with the process of creating visual assets in particular.

 The incorporation of the graphic was relatively quick and easy change to make the game but had a significant factor in the affect towards the game [erikssonUsingGameplayDesign2019;]
 - cultivativing a sense of ownership